Painful parting? How to handle a messy divorce

 Not everyone is able to handle a loss properly, and some exes can do all they can to hurt you.
 These acts can range from petty to downright dangerous, from spreading rumors about you or flaunting his new relationship, to destroying property, making grave threats, and even causing you or your kids physical harm.

-In the face of such destructive behavior, the best thing to do is to file a restraining order.
+In the face of such destructive behavior, the best thing to do is to contact a protective order law firm and file a restraining order.
 In a perfect world, you could stay in communication with your ex, as unpleasant as that may sound.
 It’s important to talk things over, but only if you and your kids (if you have them) are safe.